xint040/csce606teamcourseprojecteventnxt_FORKED/README.md

 ------------------------------------------------------IMPORTANT------------------------------------------------------

-We strongly suggest the Team to go through the DOCUMENTATION and DEMO videos to understand the old and new application:
+We strongly suggest the Team to go through the DOCUMENTATION to understand the old and new application:

 Documentation is common for PlanNXT, CastNXT and EventNXT: